 Governmental Funds Information about the School District's major funds begins with the balance sheet.
 These funds are accounted for using the modified accrual basis of accounting.
-The general fund had a decrease in fund balance primarily due to an increase in accrued wages and benefits payable from the prior fiscal year.
-Regular instruction expenditures increased as a result of higher staffing levels.
-Central expenses decreased due to the School District making significant purchases in the prior fiscal year that were not repeated in the current year.
-Overall revenues increased resulting from additional tuition and fees revenues that can be attributed to an increase in student count.
-The permanent improvement fund saw an increase in fund balance resulting from increased property tax revenues and a decrease in spending as there were fewer capital projects within the School District after the completion of the stadium turf project.
+The general fund had an increase in fund balance.
+Both revenues and expenditures realized increases in fiscal year 2019, however, revenues were able to exceed current year spending ensuring a surplus spending situation.
+This was achieved through careful budget monitoring by the Administration.
+The School District continues to pay down the annual debt obligations utilizing general fund resources.
+The permanent improvement fund saw an increase in fund balance resulting from increased property tax revenues and a decrease in spending as there were fewer capital projects within the School District.

-Management's Discussion and Analysis For the Fiscal Year Ended June 30, 2018 Unaudited
+Management's Discussion and Analysis For the Fiscal Year Ended June 30, 2019 Unaudited